MinaProtocol/mina/docs/specs/consensus/README.md

 ### 3.2.2 Long-range fork rule

 Recall that when an adversary creates a long-range fork, over time it skews the leader selection distribution leading to a longer adversarial chain.
 Initially the dishonest chain will have a lower density, but in time the adversary will work to increase it.
 Thus, we can only rely on the density difference in the first few slots following the fork, the so-called *critical window*.
-The idea is that in the critical window the honest chain the density is overwhelmingly likely to be higher because this contains the majority of stake.
+The idea is that for the honest chain's critical window the density is overwhelmingly likely to be higher because this chain contains the majority of stake.

 As a succint blockchain, Mina does not have a chain into which it can look back on the fork point to observe the densities.
 Moreover, the slot range of the desired densities cannot be know ahead of time.